Monday, April 27, 2020

 With the research taking all this into account, there was one characteristic of storewide sales promotions which made them most likely to be highly worthwhile for a retailer: A theme which is broadly publicized.
 Attention to the event is enhanced and attention to the retailer is prolonged beyond the time of the sale when there’s an integrating theme.

-Other research indicates that visually distinctive themes work best.
+Visually distinctive themes might work best.
 Dutch retailer Albert Heijn's storewide "Hamsterweek” promotions are advertised with images of a hamster dragging bunches of buy-one-get-one-free merchandise from the store.
-In fact, visually striking themes help any sales promotion event.
 Still keep in mind that there are visually strong promotions where shoppers might subsequently wish they could unsee.
 Germany’s Priss hosted the ultimate come-as-you-are event.
 The first 100 consumers received a €270 shopping spree—if they shopped nude.

 Successfully influence the most prosperous & most loyal consumer age group.
 For the specific strategies & tactics you need, click here.